nexusformat/definitions/dev_tools/nyaml2nxdl/README.md

       ref: [ref_value_1, ref_value_2, ...]
       incr: [incr_value_1, incr_value_2, ...]
 ```
-Keep in mind that length of all the lists must be same.
+Keep in mind that length of all the lists must have the **same size**.
+**Important Note**: The attributes `ref`, `incr`, `index` are deprecated.

 ## Next steps

-The NOMAD team is currently working on the establishing of a one-to-one mapping between
-NeXus definitions and the NOMAD MetaInfo.
-As soon as this is in place the YAML files will
-be annotated with further metadata so that they can serve two purposes.
-On the one hand they can serve as an instance for a schema to create a GUI representation
-of a NOMAD Oasis ELN schema.
-On the other hand the YAML to NXDL converter will skip all
-those pieces of information which are irrelevant from a NeXus perspective.
+The NOMAD team is currently working to establish a one-to-one mapping between NeXus definitions and the NOMAD MetaInfo(scientific data model in nomad).
+As soon as this is in place the YAML files will be annotated with further metadata so that they can serve two purposes.
+On the one hand they can serve as an instance for a schema to create a GUI representation of a NOMAD Oasis ELN schema.
+On the other hand the YAML to NXDL converter will skip all those pieces of information which are irrelevant from a NeXus perspective.